-On every Green Life Volunteers project you will receive an introduction or orientation before you begin your project.
-For the 'National Park Volunteer' project, you will arrive in Puerto Jimenez the day before your project begins.
-You will meet up with a Green Life Volunteers staff member (most likely Janina Schan, owner and manager of GLV) in Puerto Jimenez and receive your orientation and introduction.
+On every Green Life Volunteers program you will receive an introduction or orientation before you begin your internship.
+For the 'Internship Green Life Volunteers' project, you will arrive in Puerto Jimenez the day before your internship begins.
+You will meet up with a Green Life Volunteers staff member in Puerto Jimenez and receive your orientation and introduction.
 Often this happens over lunch or dinner, or just for a coffee ©!
 We will also show you around town, so you know where all the important amenities are, banks, supermarkets, and pharmacies etc.

-During the orientation / introduction you will receive information about your project, and Green Life Volunteers staff will talk about general Costa Rican information, the Osa Peninsula, transportation, banks, food, and any other questions you may have before you begin at the project.
-There will be always someone from
+During the orientation / introduction you will receive information about your internship, and Green

-Green Life Volunteers assisting you before your project, and we are also available if you have any issues or need any help during your project.
+Life Volunteers staff will talk about general Costa Rican information, the Osa Peninsula, transportation, banks, food, and any other questions you may have before you begin at your internship.
+Since your work with staff members of Green Life Volunteers, there will be always someone who can help you during your stay.
 We take good customer service very seriously, and we want you to feel comfortable from the beginning till the end of your time in Costa Rica.